-Monitoring in Shoal Creek conducted by the COA as part of their EII will be used to provide water quality monitoring for the SCWAP.
+Monitoring in Shoal Creek conducted by COA as part of their EII, will be used to provide water quality monitoring for the SCWAP.
 The COA EII will be a key tool for monitoring overall water quality health and will be used to define progress towards the stakeholders' "good" water quality goal and to assess bacteria reductions.
 The COA could provide EII training to SCC or others to enhance the frequency of monitoring.
 Additional monitoring sites utilizing Texas State University's TST program and network will be explored.

 Water quality monitoring conducted and funded by the COA for the SCWAP will follow COA Quality Assurance Project Plan requirements.
-If funds from TCEQ or the Clean Water Act §319(h) grant are used, the monitoring will adhere to Texas Commission on Environmental Quality standards for quality assurance and quality control and will be submitted to the Texas Commission on Environmental Quality for Clean Water Act Section 303(d) assessment.
+If funds from TCEQ or the Clean Water Act Section 319(h) grant are used, the monitoring will adhere to TCEQ requirements for quality assurance and quality control.